gandalf3/auto-reload-linked-libraries/README.md

 ## Installation

-1. Download the latest `.zip` release.
+1. Download the latest `.zip` from [the releases page](https://github.com/gandalf3/auto-reload-linked-libraries/releases).
 2. In Blender's User Preferences > Addons, click *Install*.
 3. Navigate to the downloaded zip and select it.
 4. Enable the addon.